Canal & River Trust: Structure

+Governance

 The trust is headed by a board of 10 appointed and unelected trustees with a chairperson, which is legally responsible for overseeing the work towards the Trust's charitable objectives and sets strategy for the trust.
 The trust has a 28-member council which referees the business of the trust and whose construction reflects the range of waterway users, from boating and angling through to walking and conservation.
 Finally, an executive team and six regional directors are collectively concerned with the ordinary running of the trust.

 Council

+The Council is made up of up to 50 members and is led by Board of Trustees Chair, David Malcolm Orr.
+Members of the council include a mix of elected and independently nominated individuals, together with six Regional Advisory Board chairs.

-The Canal & River Trust has a governing council of 28 members.
-Members of the first council included a mix of nominated and elected individuals.
-Council advises on shaping policy, raising and debating issues, providing guidance, perspective and a sounding board for the trustees.
+The Council is responsible for the appointment of Trustees, and advises on policy, raises and debates issues, and provides perspective and guidance to the Board of Trustees.

+Board of Trustees

+The Trustees are legally responsible for ensuring that the trust meets its charitable objectives.

+Trustees are the unpaid board directors of the trust, taking collective decisions on policy and overarching strategy and providing oversight of the executive directors.

+There are 11 Trustees.
+The Chair is David Malcolm Orr.

 Partnerships

-For each of the trust's waterway areas there is a regional partnership drawn from local communities.
-In addition an all-Wales partnership considers issues relating to Welsh waterways and a separate partnership exists for the trust's museums and attractions.
+For each of the trust's waterway regions there is a regional partnership drawn from local communities.
+In addition an all-Wales partnership considers issues relating to Welsh waterways and a separate partnership exists for the Trust's museums and attractions.

-Trustees

-The trustees are legally responsible for ensuring that the trust meets its charitable objectives.
-Trustees are the unpaid board directors of the trust, taking collective decisions on policy and overarching strategy and providing oversight of the executive directors.